dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 * Devices that run Mac OS X 10.9 and later
 * Enrolled devices that run Windows 8.1 and later
 * Devices that run Windows Phone 8.1 and later
-* Devices that run Windows 10 desktop and mobile.
+* Devices that run Windows 10 desktop and mobile

-The VPN profile configuration options will differ depending on the device type you select.
+The VPN profile configuration options differ depending on the device type that you select.

 ## VPN connection types